gjbkz/rollup-plugin-embed-css/readme.md

 - `classesOnly`: Boolean.
 If it is true, a CSS file exports classes as default export.
 Otherwise, `{classes, properties}` is exported.
 - `mangler`: Function(String *id*, String *className*) → String.
 See the mangler section below.
 If it is set, the `mangle` and `base` options are ignored.
 - `dest`: String.
 If it exists, the CSS code is written to options.dest.
 Otherwise, the CSS code is embedded into script.
+- `generateCode`: Function(String *css*) → String.
+You can specify your function to generate scripts that applies the given CSS to the page.
+It is called if `dest` is undefined.

 ### `mangler` option